fadc80/karma-sonarqube-reporter/contributing.md

 For beginners, we recommend reading: [how to create a pull request][2]

-Post the following comment on it to be added to our all-contributors list
+Post the following comment on your PR to be added to our all-contributors list

 @all-contributors please add `[user]`<sup>1</sup> for `[contribution]`